-When two Key Points are performed simultaneously by man and lady: Key Point for lady called by the Technical Specialist.
-Key Point for man called by the Assistant Technical Specialist.
+Key Point for Woman called always by the Technical Specialist and Key Point for Man always by the Assistant Technical Specialist whether Key Point for Woman and Man are performed separately or simultaneously.

-When one Key Point includes both man and lady: called by the Technical Specialist
+When one Key Point includes both Woman and Man; it is called by the Technical Specialist.